smapiot/piral/docs/questions/pilets.md

 Note that larger assets (e.g., videos) should be embedded via CDNs or specialized services.
 A pilet has a maximum file limit of 16 MB (which may be larger in your implementation, however, we do not recommend it).

-Our recommendation is to only include development-relevant resources (e.g., CSS files) or fast changing assets (e.g., icons only made for the current UX and very specific to the currently offered functionality) in the pilet.
+Our recommendation is to only include development-relevant resources (e.g., CSS files) or fast-changing assets (e.g., icons only made for the current UX and very specific to the currently offered functionality) in the pilet.
 Everything else should be referenced from global resources.

 ---------------------------------------

 ## How strong is the coupling from Piral to my pilets?

 This is a matter of your architecture.
-Naturally, a single file (root module) is required to touch / integrate your pilet components to the Piral instance.
+Naturally, a single file (root module) is required to touch/integrate your pilet components to the Piral instance.
 This is the `setup` function.
-Besides this single point of contact no other touchpoint is required - you could write just "plain" React components using your own abstractions and be happy.
+Besides this single point of contact, no other touchpoint is required - you could write just "plain" React components using your own abstractions and be happy.

-In general we recommend to design and use the pilets in such a way that reuse of common or presumably generic code is easily possible.
+In general, we recommend designing and using the pilets in such a way that the reuse of common or presumably generic code is easily possible.

 ---------------------------------------

 ## What is registerExtension?

-Most typical in a micro frontend the micro applications gets the full page.
-In Piral we baked in the concept of the app shell in such a fashion that usually the full page is already shared with components from different micro applications (pilets), e.g., menu entries, search results, modal dialogs...
+Most typically, in a micro frontend the micro applications get the full page.
+In Piral, we baked in the concept of the app shell in such a fashion that usually the full page is already shared with components from different micro applications (pilets), e.g., menu entries, search results, modal dialogs...

-However, most likely you will at one point in the future reach a point where even the content of a single page needs to be shared / used by different pilets, e.g., when you have a product detail page and want to have a "add to cart" button which manipulates the data from another pilet (shopping cart).
+However, most likely you will, at one point in the future, reach a point where even the content of a single page needs to be shared/used by different pilets, e.g., when you have a product detail page and want to have a "add to cart" button which manipulates the data from another pilet (shopping cart).
 In such a case the shopping cart pilet can register an extension with a known name (e.g., `add-to-cart`) and the product detail page could insert an extension slot with the name `add-to-cart`.

 Extension slots allow pilets to build mechanisms similar to, e.g., `registerTile`, `registerMenu`, ... but just generically.